nikcleju/IT_Course/Exercises/2019_2020/7_LinearBlockCodes.md

 0 & 0 & 0 & 1 & 0 & 1 & 1 \\
 \end{bmatrix}$$

     a.
+Compute the codeword for sending the information bits $\mathbf{i_2} = [1 0 1 1]$
+    a.
 Compute the parity-check matrix $[H]$;
+    c.
+We receive a sequence $\mathbf{r} = 1010111$, which was encoded with this code.
+Find if there are errors in the received data, and, if yes, perform correction and retrieve the transmitted information bits.
     b.
 Find out how many errors this code can detect, and how many it can correct.

 2. Compute the codewords for transmitting the information words